weitao00/Sonification/README.md

 # Multi-Domain Data Sonification and Visualization

 This project explores the **sonification** and **visualization** of two distinct datasets: **Exoplanets** and **Wines**.
 By leveraging **machine learning** techniques to analyze and reduce data dimensionality, and by mapping data attributes to musical parameters, the project creates an immersive multi-sensory experience.
-Users can **listen** to data-driven compositions and **visualize** data interactions simultaneously, unveiling hidden patterns and relationships within the datasets.
+Users can **listen** to data-driven compositions and **visualize** data interactions simultaneously, discovering hidden patterns and relationships within the datasets.
+The use of **animated visualizations** captures the temporal aspects of the data, allowing users to observe changes and interactions over time.
+This dual representation aids in data interpretation and provides an engaging way to interact with information.
 ## Video Demonstrations

 ### Exoplanet Sonification